 The Company estimates future capital investments based on management's expectations of the amount of capital expenditures that will be required to provide transmission and distribution services that are efficient, reliable, and provide value for customers, consistent with the OEB's Renewed Regulatory Framework.
-As a result of the COVID-19 pandemic, the Company prioritized essential and high priority work and temporarily deferred other projects earlier in the quarter to ensure the safety of its field staff.
-See section "Other Developments - COVID-19" for additional information about the impacts of COVID-19 on Hydro One's operations during the first half of 2020.
+As a result of the COVID-19 pandemic, the Company prioritized essential and high priority work and temporarily deferred other projects earlier in the year to ensure the safety of its field staff.
+See section "Other Developments - COVID-19" for additional information about the impacts of COVID-19 on Hydro One's operations during the nine months ended September 30, 2020.